gardener/gardener/docs/proposals/01-extensibility.md

 Currently, it is too hard to support additional cloud providers or operation systems/distributions as everything must be done in-tree, which might affect the implementation of other cloud providers as well.
 The various conditions and branches make the code hard to maintain and hard to test.
 Every change must be done centrally, requires to completely rebuild Gardener, and cannot be deployed individually.
-Similar to the motivation for Kubernetes to extract their cloud-specifics into dedicated cloud-controller-managers or to extract the container/storage/network/... specifics into CRI/CSI/CNI/..., we aim to do the same right now.
+Similarly to the motivation for Kubernetes to extract their cloud-specifics into dedicated cloud-controller-managers or to extract the container/storage/network/... specifics into CRI/CSI/CNI/..., we aim to do the same right now.

 ### Goals